 With music that was undeniably benign, catchy, carefully crafted and filled with buoyant British cheekiness and longing, Herman's Hermits sold over 60 million recordings and logged 14 single and seven Gold albums.
 The original band line-up lasted for 10 years; not a bad feat in the often volatile world of rock 'n roll.

 Despite (or perhaps because of) his young age and star-kissed demeanor, Noone was also a serious musician with a keen ear for the new sounds sweeping Swinging England in the 1960s.
-He introduced such seminal bands as The Animals, The Who and The Hollies to American audiences by featuring them as tour openers on his first stints in the U.S.
+He introduced such seminal bands as The Animals, The Who.
+The Hollies, and even Jimi Hendrix to American audiences by featuring them as tour openers on his first stints in the U.S.

-On a sunny June afternoon I had the opportunity to interview Peter Noone prior to his appearance on Friday, August 4th at the 2006 Labadie Pig Gig, which is again being held at Veterans Memorial Park in Bay City.
+On a sunny June afternoon I had the opportunity to interview Peter Noone prior to his appearance back in 2006 at the Labadie Pig Gig.

 With the unmistakable lilt of his British inflection in the receiver, the 58 year-old Noone spoke candidly about the past, reasons for the longevity of his career, and displayed a sharp recollection from an era that many artists managed to obliterate with drugs, partying, and the professional roadblocks that led to the cliché 'if you remember the sixties, you weren't there'.